 Lacto fermentation is good for many foods!

 Fermented fresh herbs have an intensely fresh, tangy taste.
 Fermenting locks in the flavor and gives them a tangy zing from the lactic acid of the ferment.
-While you can freeze herbs them for later, fermentation is another preservation method that offers significant benefits both in probiotics and taste.
+While you can freeze herbs them for later, fermentation is another preservation method that offers significant benefits both in probiotics, health benefits, and taste.

 This fermented hot sauce recipe uses red jalapeño peppers, but you can use whatever hot peppers you have in your garden.
 Serrano peppers or cayenne peppers will turn up the heat.
 Use the lacto-fermented hot sauce sparingly as a condiment, since it is flavorful and warming, you can choose how warm to make it.